Luo-Z13/SkySense-Chat/README.md

 ### [[Paper](https://arxiv.org/abs/2406.10100)][[Dataset](https://huggingface.co/datasets/ll-13/FIT-RS)][[Model](https://huggingface.co/ll-13/SkySenseGPT-7B-clip-lora)][[Code](https://github.com/Luo-Z13/SkySenseGPT)]

-In this project, we propose the FIT-RS (Remote Sensing Fine-Grained Instruction Tuning) dataset, which contains 1,800,851 high-quality instruction samples covering various vision-language comprehension tasks.
-FIT-RS aims to enhance the fine-grained comprehension ability of Remote Sensing Large Multi-Modal Models (RSLMMs), specifically their ability to understand semantic relationships among objects in complex remote sensing scenes.
-Based on FIT-RS, we establish the FIT-RSFG (Remote Sensing Fine-Grained Comprehension) Benchmark to evaluate RSLMMs' ability in fine-grained understanding.
+In this project, we propose the Remote Sensing Fine-Grained Instruction Tuning dataset, which contains 1,800,851 high-quality instruction samples covering various vision-language comprehension tasks.
+It aims to enhance the fine-grained comprehension ability of Remote Sensing Large Multi-Modal Models (RSLMMs), specifically their ability to understand semantic relationships among objects in complex remote sensing scenes.
+Furthermore, we establish the FIT-RSFG (Remote Sensing Fine-Grained Comprehension) Benchmark to evaluate RSLMMs' ability in fine-grained understanding.

 In addition, we constructed the FIT-RSRC (Remote Sensing Relation Comprehension) Benchmark, which adopts the common-used single-choice format and CircularEval strategy.
 It includes high-quality distractor options derived from commonsense word lists, as well as unanswerable questions, aiming to evaluate the Remote Sensing Relation Comprehension capabilities of LMMs.